 Personal Learning Environments (PLE) are systems that help learners take control of and manage their own learning.
 This includes providing support for learners to

 * manage their learning; managing both content and process

 * communicate with others in the process of learning

 and thereby achieve learning goals.
 There are many dimensions to a space of PLEs.
-One basic distinction is between those visions , or incarnations, of PLEs as pure Web 2.0 artefacts, and those running on local hardware, be that anything from a laptop to a handheld.
-In the latter incarnation a further distinction is between those PLEs connected to the web, and those operating offline, perhaps in a field environment or a wi-fi free hospital.
-Off-line usage without connecting back to the web would be possible, but would be an incredibly impovrishing use, since the common conception of a PLE is that it is to be used in pedagogic contexts that acknowledge (or even emphasise) the role of communication in learning.
+One basic distinction is between those visions, or incarnations, of PLEs as pure Web 2.0 artifacts, and those running on local hardware, be that anything from a laptop to a handheld.
+In the latter incarnation, a further distinction is between those PLEs connected to the web, and those operating offline, perhaps in a field environment or a wi-fi free hospital.
+Off-line usage without connecting back to the web would be possible but would be an incredibly impoverishing use, since the common conception of a PLE is that it is to be used in pedagogic contexts that acknowledge (or even emphasize) the role of communication in learning.